king-living-digital/backend-assessment/README.md

 Introduction
 ---
 Thanks for taking the time to complete this backend technical assessment.
 We will be focusing on code quality (reusability, readability, maintainability, etc.).
-You will be required to setup a Magento 2 Instance to test the modules and be flexible to work on any instance without conflicts (for code reusability)
+You will be required to setup a Magento 2 Instance to create the modules, the modules should be flexible and work on any instance without conflicts (for code reusability)

 *Sprint 1*